dali-lab/simple-contact-server/README.md

     $ heroku config:set USER_EMAIL=<YOUR EMAIL>
     $ heroku config:set USER_SITE=<YOUR SITE>
     $ heroku config:set SUCCESS_PAGE=<A SUCCESS PAGE TO REDIRECT USER TO AFTER THE MESSAGE IS SENT>

+note heroku automatically configures the sendgrid username and password

 2. Front-end setup
 -------------------